 Curricular: Providing ECTS credits and being recognised in the title of the student after the bachelor has been completed.

-Extracurricular: Those are ones, that are done in a volunteer way, that may be related to any kind of education or not, but reinforces the learning of the student in one or another way.
+Extracurricular: Those are ones, that are done in a volunteer way, that may be related to any kind of education or not, but reinforce the learning of the student in one or another way.

 During every placement in which you work, you will have a learning result.
 Therefore a learning outcome is given, which means universities can sign this document.

 Your university or educational institution should provide its own.
 If they do not have a template, they can get inspired or follow some of these models, which are from third party offices.

 Here you can find some samples of training agreements from official institutions*

 *These are public links.
 We do not have any property or rights over these documents.